m-delfino/influenzanet-setup-guide/installation/3-install-influenzanet-gke.md

-# Setting up GKE cluster and installing Infectieradar
+# Setting up GKE cluster and installing influenzanet

 This topic involves instructions on bringing up a cluster on GKE.
-This requisitions the hardware on which Infectieradar will run.
-The second part of this walkthrough focuses on running the scripts needed to get Infectieradar running on this cluster.
+This requisitions the hardware on which influenzanet will run.
+The second part of this walkthrough focuses on running the scripts needed to get influenzanet running on this cluster.

 ## Pre-requisites

-Create a google account (Infectieradar) and use it to sign into GKE.
+Create a google account (influenzanet) and use it to sign into GKE.
 Set up the required billing contacts and payment details.

 Some knowledge of Kubernetes and Kubectl is useful for debugging errors.